Visitors intending to reach the official website should click HERE

 Access

-USO Center
+USO Lounge

 What Users Say

-What Users Like About the USO Center:
+What People Like About the USO Lounge:

 - Additional Services: Availability of toiletries.
 Mini theater.

-Areas for Improvement at the USO Center:
+Areas to Improve at the USO Lounge:

 Location

-Second floor of the main terminal atrium.
+Second floor of the terminal's main atrium.

 Hours

-Daily: 6:00 AM to 6:00 PM.
+Daily: 6:00 am to 6:00 pm.

-Services and Facilities
+Services and Amenities

 Access

-Only available to members of the United States armed forces and their families.
+Only available to members of the United States Armed Forces and their families.